Plahn Nyarn District: History of The Plain Tribe

-Because of lack of written records, nothing much can be said about their contributions made.
+Because of lack of written records, nothing much can be said about the contributions they made.
 However, it is said that they had ably conducted and protected the affairs of the tribe.

 Since its establishment, there have been diverse kinds of tribal governments.
 Since there was no mentioned central government at the time, the tribesmen organized themselves into a strong body of local tribal government and elected Jowiehfueh as their first chief or king.
 He is said to have faithfully conducted the affairs of the tribe to the best of his ability and remained in power until his death.

 Since the death of the first king Jowiehfueh, there has been a succession of others up to the present as listed below: